 Metabolic materials will challenge the assumptions that we have about architectural building processes and since they require water for their development they are likely to be useful in areas with repeated flooding or in urban areas that are lower than sea level or, as in the case of Venice, have a complex relationship with the sea.
 Protocell technology could stop the city of Venice sinking on its soft geological foundations by generating a sustainable, artificial reef under the foundations of Venice and spreading the point load of the city.

 Protocell technology technology could stop the city of Venice from sinking on its soft geological foundations by generating a sustainable, artificial reef under its foundations.
-Computer rendering by Christian Kerrigan.
+Computer renderings by Christian Kerrigan.

 Ongoing developments and engineering of metabolic materials even suggest that they will have a restorative effect on the environmental chemistry where the most effective way to ‘heal’ a stressed ecology may be to construct living buildings.
 In this case metabolic materials could be thought of as performing the role of environmental pharmaceuticals.
 These architectural interventions may not intend to provide housing for human inhabitants and merely exist in an environmentally restorative capacity where they would be difficult to distinguish from natural materials and accepted as an inherent part of our biological landscape.